 Covered members of the TRS contributed 5% of earnable compensation to the TRS as required by statute until September 30, 2011.
 From October 1, 2011, to September 30, 2012, covered members of the TRS were required by statute to contribute 7.25% of earnable compensation.
 Effective October 1, 2012, covered members of the TRS are required by statute to contribute 7.50% of earnable compensation.
-Certified law enforcement, correctional officers, and firefighters of the TRS contributed 6% of earnable compensation as required by statute until September 30, 2011.
+Certified law enforcement, correctional officers, and firefighters of the TRS were required by statute to contribute 30, 2011.
 From October 1, 2011, to September 30, 2012, certified law enforcement, correctional officers, and firefighters of the TRS were required by statute to contribute 8.25% of earnable compensation.
-Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the TRS are required by statute to contribute 8.50% of earnable compensation.
+Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the TRS were required by statute to contribute 8.25% of earnable compensation.
+Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the TRS were required by statute to contribute 8.25% of earnable compensation.
+Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the TRS were required by statute to contribute 8.25% of earnable compensation.

-Effective 10/1/2021, the covered Tier 2 members contribution rate increased from 6.0% to 6.2% of earnable compensation to the TRS as required by statute.
-Effective 10/1/2021, the covered Tier 2 certified law enforcement, correctional officers, and firefighters contribution rate increased from 7.0% to 7.2% of earnable compensation to the TRS as required by statute.
+Effective October 1, 2021, the covered Tier 2 members contribution rate increased from 6.0% to 6.2% of earnable compensation to the TRS as required by statute.
+Effective October 1, 2021, the covered Tier 2 certified law enforcement, correctional officers, and firefighters contribution rate increased from 7.0% to 7.2% of earnable compensation to the TRS as required by statute.
+These Tier 2 member contribution rate increases were a result of Act 537 of the Legislature of 2021 which allows sick leave conversion for Tier 2 members.

-Participating employers' contractually required contribution rate for the year ended September 30, 2022 was 12.36% of annual pay for Tier 1 members and 11.22% of annual pay for Tier 2 members.
+Participating employers' contractually required contribution rate for the year ended September 30, 2023 was 12.59% of annual pay for Tier 1 members and 11.57% of annual pay for Tier 2 members.
 These required contribution rates are a percent of annual payroll, actuarially determined as an amount that, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, with an additional amount to finance any unfunded accrued liability.
-Total employer contributions to the pension plan from the System were \$2,628,962 for the year ended September 30, 2023.
+Total employer contributions to the pension plan from the System were \$2,824,169 for the year ended September 30, 2024.

-Pension Liabilities, Pension Expense, and Deferred Outflows & Inflows of Resources Related to Pensions At September 30, 2023, the Board reported a liability of \$39,422,000 for its proportionate share of the collective net pension liability.
-The collective net pension liability was measured as of September 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2021.
+Pension Liabilities, Pension Expense, and Deferred Outflows & Inflows of Resources Related to Pensions

+At September 30, 2024, the Board reported a liability of \$41,597,000 for its proportionate share of the collective net pension liability.
+The collective net pension liability was measured as of September 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2022.
 The Board's proportion of the collective net pension liability was based on the employers' shares of contributions to the pension plan relative to the total employer contributions of all participating TRS employers.
-At September 30, 2022, the Board's proportion was 0.253665% which was an increase of 0.015346% from its proportion measured as of September 30, 2021.
+At September 30, 2023, the Board's proportion was 0.260671% which was an increase of 0.007006% from its proportion measured as of September 30, 2022.